-The monitoring review considers all available evidence of whether a project conformed to an approved Program; whether substantial progress toward program goals had been met; compliance with applicable laws and regulations; and continued capacity of the Grantee and Grant Administrator to carry out the approved Program project.
+On-site monitoring is a structured review conducted by the program representative at the locations where project activities are being carried out, or where project records are being maintained.
+An on-site monitoring visit is normally conducted during the course of a project.
+The monitoring review considers all available evidence of whether a project conformed to an approved grant contract; whether substantial progress toward program goals had been met; compliance with applicable laws and regulations; and continued capacity of the Grantee and Grant Administrator to carry out the approved project.